stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “I am telling the truth!” insisted Albert wretchedly, but the Chaptermaster was having none of it.
 Julia, on the other hand slapped her hand to her forehead as realisation struck her.
 All eyes turned to her.

 “Dominion over things lost in the deeps,” she quoted.
-“Albert... you thought that included your father.
+“Albert… you thought that included your father.
 Because he was lost at sea.”

 She enunciated that last very clearly, staring at Havelock.
 He had the good grace not to meet her gaze but it took some of the wind out of his sails.

 “Yes,” he said simply.
-“I thought I could command it to bring Father to me so we... so we could talk.
-I wanted to ask him about... well— all sorts of things.
-I'd had a terrible fight with mother, you see, and I thought....”
+“I thought I could command it to bring Father to me so we… so we could talk.
+I wanted to ask him about… well— all sorts of things.
+I'd had a terrible fight with mother, you see, and I thought….”

 He tailed off.
 Havelock covered his face with his hand for a moment.